 University Place Appeals Attorney

-We File Appeals in Pierce County and across the Nation
+We File Appeals in Washington and across the Nation

-Receiving a verdict or decision in Pierce County court that you do not agree with can be terrifying.
+Receiving a verdict or decision in any Court of Criminal Appeals of Washington that you do not agree with can be terrifying.
 From being convicted of a crime or receiving the losing hand in a divorce, nothing is more devastating than hearing the judge announce from his seat that your rights are being taken from you.
 Even though it might feel like there is no hope, it is not the end.

 Many people mistakenly think that when a judge gives a decision, they can’t pursue further action.
 Our experienced trial attorneys and appeallate lawyers at Halscott Megaro PA can help you take additional steps in trial and appellate courts and and assist in continuing to fight for the decision you want.